t4d-gmbh/working-with-git/source/content/principles/healthy_reference.md

 ## Healthy Reference

-> A pre-requirement to successfully develop any change, or new feature, is **to be able to depart from a functional state**.
+> A pre-requirement to successfully develop any change, or new feature, is **to be able to start-off from a functional state**.

 In the <i class="fab fa-git"></i>-context this translates to: